Balancing the Relationship between People and Nature

 • Capacity Building – to improve the ability and potential of our communities to make sound decisions for conservation and resource use through research, monitoring, education and information exchange.

-Alberta’s Rocky Mountain, Parkland, and Grassland Natural Regions can all be found within the Waterton Biosphere Region.
-The steep environmental gradients from the Continental Divide (2910 m) to the prairies (960 m), climatic influences of two opposing air mass systems (the Pacific Maritime and the Arctic Continental), and variable aspect provided by mountainous terrain, have created a rich mosaic of habitats with their associated flora and fauna.
 Several rare or threatened plant and animal species are found in the Waterton Biosphere Region with more than 1000 vascular plant species, 182 bryophytes and 218 lichen species, 60 species of mammals, over 260 species of birds, 24 species of fish, and 10 reptiles and amphibians being recorded within the ecologically diverse core area.
+Some species are unique to this place and live nowhere else on earth.

 Traditionally, biosphere reserves are organized into three zones or areas – a legally protected core area; an adjacent buffer zone with activities that are compatible with conservation objectives; and a transition zone or ‘area of cooperation’ where sustainable land use is practised.